Counting down the top 10 moments in the UW Huskies' march to the College Football Playoff

 2. Stuffing Stanford

 OK, so this isn’t one moment — rather eight of them from what has to be the Huskies’ most stunning result of the season.
 Stanford entered the season favored to repeat as Pac-12 champion, and they entered Husky Stadium on Sept.
 30 undefeated and ranked No. 7 in the nation.
 In the first top-10 matchup in Seattle since 1997, in the UW’s biggest game in more than 15 years, the Huskies not only beat Stanford — they beat up Stanford all over the field en route to a 44-6 victory.
 UW had six of its eight sacks in the first half and built a 30-0 lead early in the third quarter.
 Stanford had allowed just four sacks total in its first three games.
-Psalm Wooching had three sacks and Joe Mathis added two, and the Huskies got to the quarterback without a single sack in the game.
+Psalm Wooching had three sacks and Joe Mathis added two, and the Huskies got to the quarterback without a single blitz in the game.
 “The energy was amazing,” Wooching said of the 72,027 fans who shook Husky Stadium.
 “It was almost like there was an earthquake on the field.”

 1. The Point